 Sample letter to a credit repair agency

 This sample letter to credit repair company can be used as a guide to raise your concerns about a credit repair company.
 You will need to rewrite the letter so that it reflects your situation.

 If you have any difficulty putting your complaint in writing, don’t give up!
 If you are in Victorian, contact Consumer Action Law Centre for help.

 Step 2: Apply to a free Ombudsman Scheme (if the credit repair company is a member)

 Ombudsman schemes help have the power to investigate and make a decision which is binding on a business.

 However, not all credit repair companies are members of a free Ombudsman Scheme.
-You can check to see if the credit repair company you have a dispute with is a member of an Ombudsman scheme, and make a complaint, by contacting the Financial Ombudsman Service and the Credit and Investments Ombudsman Service.
+You can check to see if the credit repair company you have a dispute with is a member of the Australian Financial Complaints Authority, and make a complaint, by contacting the Australian Financial Complaints Authority (AFCA).

 Step 3: Apply to the Victorian Civil and Administrative Tribunal (VCAT)